Otto Kandler: Life and education

-Kandler was very interested in science, but only in 1946 was he able to enrol at Ludwig Maximilian University of Munich in botany, zoology, geology, chemistry and physics.
+Kandler was very interested in science, but only in 1946 was he able to enroll at Ludwig-Maximilians-Universität München (LMU) in botany, zoology, geology, chemistry and physics.
 He also attended philosophy lectures.
-Since much of the university of Munich had been bombed, the institute buildings were badly damaged and still in ruins.
+Since much of the Ludwig-Maximilians-Universität München had been bombed, the institute buildings were badly damaged and still in ruins.
 To be admitted, he and all the other students had to remove rubble and help reconstruct buildings.

 After three terms he found a research subject for his dissertation in botany.
 As the first in Germany he started to cultivate isolated plant tissues in vitro.
-He used these tissue cultures to study for instance metabolism and the influence of auxins under defined in vitro conditions, received his doctor's degree with honors in 1949 and became assistant professor of botany at the University of Munich.
+He used these tissue cultures to study for instance metabolism and the influence of auxins under defined in vitro conditions, received his doctor's degree with honors in 1949 and became assistant professor of botany at the LMU.
 After his habilitation in 1953 he remained at the university until 1957.

 In 1953 he married Gertraud Schäfer, a graduate student of microbiology.
 They have three daughters and four grandchildren.

 For his early publications on photophosphorylation he received a generous research fellowship from the Rockefeller Foundation and, in 1956/1957 he was able to work on basic questions of photosynthesis for one year in the USA.

 After his return, Kandler was dissatisfied with the poor laboratory conditions at the university at home, so he was glad to find a position as director of the Bacteriological Institute of the South German Dairy Research Center in Freising-Weihenstephan in 1957, where conditions were much better.
-In 1960 he was appointed full professor of Applied Botany of the Technical University Munich, where research conditions still at that time were bad.
+In 1960 he was appointed full professor of Applied Botany of the Technical University of Munich, where research conditions still at that time were bad.
 So he kept his position in Weihenstephan in parallel until 1965.
-In 1968 he was appointed full professor and Head of the Department of Botany at the Ludwig Maximilian University of Munich, taught and conducted research until his retirement in 1986.
+In 1968 he was appointed full professor and Head of the Department of Botany at the LMU, taught and conducted research until his retirement in 1986.
 His broad scientific interests are indicated by the titles of his more than 400 publications.
-His scientific legacy was handed over to the university archive of the Ludwig Maximilian University of Munich.
+His scientific legacy was handed over to the university archive of the LMU.

 Kandler would have celebrated his 100th birthday on 23 October 2020.
 For this centenary Kandler's family gave his chronological collection of historical botany books, among them herbals of the 16th and 17th centuries, as a present to the library of the "Regensburgische Botanische Gesellschaft" (founded by David Heinrich Hoppe in 1790), which has been included in the library of the University of Regensburg.
 Through digitization these historical sources soon will be generally accessible.